 If your household rubbish doesn't all fit in your green bin or lilac sacks:

-We've listed a number of waste items we don't collect in any of our kerbside recycling and waste collection services.
+These are examples of items we don't collect in any of our kerbside collections.

 Commercial and DIY waste